-All students are administered an official TTUHSC El Paso identification badge, which they are required to wear in a clear and visible manner with lanyard or securely clipped to uniform top at all times while on any TTUHSC El Paso campus or while participating in clinical settings.
+All students are issued an official TTUHSC EI Paso identification badge, which they are required to wear in a clear and visible manner with lanyard or securely clipped to uniform top at all times while on any TTUHSC EI Paso campus or while participating in clinical settings.
 If lost, a replacement must be obtained immediately through the Texas Tech Police Department (915-215-7111).
 Refer to HSCEP OP 76.02 for more information.

-Lost ID Badges
+Lost ID Badge

-If your ID badge is lost or stolen, you are required to report it to security immediately and pay a replacement fee.
+If your ID badge is lost or stolen, you are required to report it to security immediately and you may be asked to pay a replacement fee.
 If you have any questions or need further clarification, please contact the office of student affairs at 915-215-6124 or GGHSON@ttuhsc.edu.